skofe-alaska/GitHub-Fundamentals-and-Project-Week-13-Submission/README.md

-# GitHub-Fundamentals-and-Project-13-Submission
+# GitHub-Fundamentals-and-Project-Week-13-Submission
-GitHub Fundamentals and Project 13 Submission
+GitHub Fundamentals and Project Week 13 Submission
 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.